cortesi/ra/docs/spec.md

 ### Pattern Matching

 Patterns use glob syntax (via the `globset` crate) and match against paths relative to the tree root.

-If no include patterns are specified for a tree, all `.md` and `.txt` files are included.
+Each tree can specify:
+- `include`: Array of glob patterns for files to index (default: `["**/*.md", "**/*.txt"]`)
+- `exclude`: Array of glob patterns for files to skip (default: none)

+Exclude patterns take precedence over include patterns.
+A file must match at least one include pattern and no exclude patterns to be indexed.

 ### Tree Resolution

-Trees defined in child configs shadow parent definitions of the same name.
+Trees defined in child configs completely replace parent definitions of the same name.
+This means:
+- The child's `path` is used (no inheritance)
+- The child's `include` patterns are used (no merging with parent)
+- The child's `exclude` patterns are used (no merging with parent)

 A tree path may be:

 - Absolute: `~/docs`, `/home/user/docs`
 - Relative to config file: `./docs`, `../shared/docs`